-At Whole Whale, every person attending staff retreat must lead a session.
+At Whole Whale, every person attending staff retreat can lead a session.
 This is an awesome opportunity for staff members to practice their presentation and leadership skills.
-Obviously, this is more difficult if you have a larger team.
+Obviously, this is more difficult if you have a larger team, so we don’t require everyone to lead a full session.
 Consider grouping a few people up or putting people in pairs and have them lead a session together.
 Each person will feel invested in the staff retreat if they are responsible for planning a portion of the time together.
 If someone is new and doesn’t know a ton about the organization yet, we have them plan a game night or group dinner.

 2. Active participation is key